Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Posted on Oct 16, 2020

 High precision components are workpieces that are used in a variety of industries.
 These are highly technically advanced products supplied by a diverse manufacturer base.
 Horst Engineering works according to customer drawings and specification requirements to develop the processes necessary to manufacture complete parts from metal, plastic, polymers and other materials.

-When customers look for a machine shop to help them with a manufacturing project, they often see phrases like "precision machining", "high precision,", and "ultra-precision" workpieces.
+When customers look for a machine shop to help them with a manufacturing project, they often see phrases like "high precision,", and "ultra-precision" workpieces.
 While the workshop is definitely qualified to perform high precision work, the customers more often than not have no clue what any of the terms mean.

 In the manufacturing industry, the term "high precision machined parts" typically refers to machining parts with tolerances in the single-digit micron range, while ultra-precision includes tolerances in the sub-micron range.
 Machining parts with very tight tolerances is always a challenge, but the complexity of the work is determined not only by the required tolerances, but also by the materials used and the number of features of the part.

 Ultra-precision componentes are needed ndustries such as aerospace, dentistry, fluid mechanisms, medicine, sports, and technology.
 However, we are seeing a greater move towards greater precision and ultra-precision work in the medical field as the medical parts become smaller and more complex.

 Each CNC machining workshop has the ability to make high-precision parts.
 But when you want to make these very complex, precise parts, you need sophisticated machinery to do it efficiently.
 In addition, while a skilled mechanic can make a high-precision part, we have found it important to incorporate precision throughout the entire manufacturing process, from the first customer consultation to final quality control before the product comes to market.